mx101/NotGalaga/DEVELOPMENT.md

 ## DEV LOG
 ### Week 1
 #### 11/19/19
-1:30pm - First setup of project, basic files for running the program created.
-Still need to add matplotlib.h somewhere 3:15pm - Attended lecture, added some notes for openFrameworks 5:45pm - Ate dinner, back now.
-Added in player fighter/captured fighter textures, now adding this into the setup of the game 6:00pm - Player texture now loads in at the start of the game in the bottom center of the window 6:20pm - First major proof of life: player ship can now move around the screen 6:44pm - Background color of window is now black.
-Started Enemy class, adding necessary member variables 7:00pm - Added constructors to Enemy class, 0 represents a bee, 1 represents a moth, 2 represents a boss Galaga.
+- 1:30pm - First setup of project, basic files for running the program created.
+Still need to add matplotlib.h somewhere

+- 3:15pm - Attended lecture, added some notes for openFrameworks

+- 5:45pm - Ate dinner, back now.
+Added in player fighter/captured fighter textures, now adding this into the setup of the game

+- 6:00pm - Player texture now loads in at the start of the game in the bottom center of the window

+- 6:20pm - First major proof of life: player ship can now move around the screen

+- 6:44pm - Background color of window is now black.
+Started Enemy class, adding necessary member variables

+- 7:00pm - Added constructors to Enemy class, 0 represents a bee, 1 represents a moth, 2 represents a boss Galaga.
 Also added the pngs for these textures in the bin/data folder

-7:20pm - Formatting adjusted to be more consistent 8:30pm - Took a short break.
-Running into compiler errors when pushing back onto the enemies vector 9:00pm - Attempted fix for generating the enemies vector, not working :(, will move on and come back to this at a later time 9:30pm - Not entirely sure why some things seem to be messing with the compiler but I'd guess it's an issue with the way openFrameworks compiles its part of the project
+- 7:20pm - Formatting adjusted to be more consistent

+- 8:30pm - Took a short break.
+Running into compiler errors when pushing back onto the enemies vector

+- 9:00pm - Attempted fix for generating the enemies vector, not working :(, will move on and come back to this at a later time

+- 9:30pm - Not entirely sure why some things seem to be messing with the compiler but I'd guess it's an issue with the way openFrameworks compiles its part of the project

-10:00pm - Program compiles with addition of PoissonGenerator.h
+- 10:00pm - Program compiles with addition of PoissonGenerator.h

-11:00pm - Been trying to setup Catch2 to function properly, wrote function of path_plotter() that returns a vector of std::pairs representing points.
+- 11:00pm - Been trying to setup Catch2 to function properly, wrote function of path_plotter() that returns a vector of std::pairs representing points.
 This function still needs to be tested.
 A test case was written located in the tests.cpp folder for path_plotter()

+## Week 2
+### Plan for this week:
+Implement player shooting and enemy movement at the very least.
+### 11/22/19
+- 12:00pm - Likely planning on switching over to ofxUnitTests if Catch2 does not cooperate soon.